ckeditor/ckeditor4-docs/guides/plugin_sdk/sample/README.md

 the document, you can replace the timestamp logic with your own customized code in order to insert other types of content into your document.

+## Timestamp Plugin Demo

+See the [working "Creating a Most Basic CKEditor Plugin" sample](http://sdk.ckeditor.com/samples/timestamp.html) that shows the Timestamp plugin integrated with an editor instance.

 ## Further Reading

 Refer to the following resources for more information about creating CKEditor plugins: